DanielWGross/reimagined-carnival/README.md

 ## Whats in the server?

-- GraphQL w/ Apollo
-- MongoDB
-- Mongoose
-- bcrypt
+- ✅ bcrypt
 - JWT
+- ✅ MongoDB
-- concurrently
+- ✅ Mongoose
+- ✅ GraphQL w/ Apollo
 - ✅ Express
 - ✅📦 nodemon
 - ✅ Prettier
 - ✅ ESLint

+## Whats in the client?

+- concurrently